setheliot/xyz_infra_poc/README.md

 - **Require approvals**: Requires at least one code review with resolution before merging.
 - **Require a pull request before merging**: Require all commits be made to a non-target branch and submitted via a pull request before they can be merged.
 - **Require stats checks to pass**:
-  - Checks **Enforce Stages** to ensure pull requests are only accepted from the designated previous environment in the pipeline, after all tests have passed on it.
+  - Checks **Enforce Flow** to ensure pull requests are only accepted from the designated previous environment in the pipeline, after all tests have passed on it.
   - Checks **Environment Tests** to ensure all environment tests pass on the  current environment.

 ## How to use